PoppyCollis/lens-calibration/README.md

 # lens-calibration

-Calibrating camera by correcting for lens distortion using opencv library
+Camera calibration using opencv library to correcting for lens distortion

 get-dv-image.py file includes the process of taking a photo using the dynamic vision sensor camera